-Australia is a world leader in Assisted Reproductive Technology (ART), with more than 13,500 IVF babies born in Australia in 2016/2017: the highest number ever recorded, according to a new report released by the Fertility Society of Australia this year.*
+Australia is a world leader in Fertility and IVF Treatments, with more than 13,500 IVF babies born in Australia in 2016/2017: the highest number ever recorded, according to a new report released by the Fertility Society of Australia this year.*

 Furthermore, Australia has been ranked third among the countries with the highest-quality healthcare systems, according to the latest Human Development Index released by the UN in September 2018.

 Therefore, it is not surprising that the number of people visiting Australia for medical treatment appears to be growing at a much faster rate than the total number of tourists.
-According to a report from the Australian Trade and Investment Commission, Austrade, Australia’s competitive advantage lies in its reputation as a provider of high-quality healthcare that extends beyond the treatment to the post‐operative and recovery stage.
-Quality of care in key specialty areas remain important niches for Australia.
+According to a report from the Australian Trade and Investment Commission, Austrade, Australia has an exceptional reputation as a provider of high-quality healthcare that extends beyond to the post-operative and recovery stage.

 Some of the benefits at City Fertility are: